Oral, Head & Neck Cancer

-Signs of oral, head and neck cancer may include a mouth sore that doesn’t heal, sore throat, lumps or patches in the mouth, trouble swallowing, changes in voice, or a lump in the neck.
+Signs of oral, head and neck cancer may include a mouth sore that doesn’t heal, persistent sore throat or coughing, lumps or patches in the mouth, trouble or pain while swallowing or chewing, changes in voice, numb feeling in the mouth or lips, persistent ear ache on one side, or swelling or a lump in the mouth or neck.
 Symptoms also may affect specific areas of the head and neck and may include oral cavities, pharynx, larynx, paranasal sinuses and nasal cavities, and the salivary glands.
 It is important to check with your doctor or dentist if you experience any of these symptoms.

 WHEN TO GET SCREENED FOR ORAL, HEAD & NECK CANCER

 The clinician should review the social, familial, and medical history and should document risk behaviors (tobacco and alcohol usage), a history of head and neck radiotherapy, familial history of head and neck cancer, and a personal history of cancer.
 Patients over 40 years of age should be considered at a higher risk for oral cancer.